miguelgargallo/pylaros/Readme.md

 ## New Features in discussions

-If you want to add a new feature, please open an issue and we will discuss it.[Support](https://cal.com/miguelgargallo/pylar-support?duration=45)
+If you want to add a new feature, please open an issue and we will [discuss](https://github.com/miguelgargallo/pylaros/discussions) it.

 ## Overview